-The Senate Energy and Natural Resources Committee is considering a request to support a governmentwide bill that would protect private-sector cybersecurity information from disclosure, but a draft bill pertaining specifically to the energy sector may be more acceptable to industry and agencies, officials said.
+The Senate Energy and Natural Resources Committee is mulling a request to support a governmentwide bill that would protect private-sector cybersecurity information from disclosure, but a draft bill pertaining specifically to the energy sector may be more acceptable to industry and agencies, officials say.

 Following a move Oct.
-9 by committee Chairman Jeff Bingaman (D-N.M.) to include infrastructure protection language in a bill currently before the committee, Sens.
+9 by committee Chairman Jeff Bingaman (D-N.M.) to include infrastructure protection language in a bill now before the panel, Sens.
 Robert Bennett (R-Utah) and Jon Kyl (R-Ariz.) asked the committee to adopt a measure the senators introduced late last month.

-Their bill, the Critical Infrastructure Information Security Act, provides exemptions from the Freedom of Information Act and anti-trust laws to encourage the private sector to share information on cyberspace incidents and vulnerabilities with the government.
+Their bill, called the Critical Infrastructure Information Security Act, provides exemptions from the Freedom of Information Act and anti-trust laws in order to encourage the private sector to share information on cyberspace incidents and vulnerabilities with the government.

-In the climate following the Sept.
-11 terrorist attacks, the need to share information about vulnerabilities and attacks is more important than ever, Bennett said at a hearing on critical energy infrastructure security Oct.
-10. Bennett and Kyl's bill is "somewhat of an orphan, and we are looking for someone to adopt it," he said.
+Sharing information is more important than ever, given the climate following the Sept.
+11 terrorist attacks, Bennett said at an Oct.
+10 hearing.
+Bennett and Kyl's bill is "somewhat of an orphan, and we are looking for someone to adopt it," he said.

-The draft's sections on disclosure of sensitive information shared with the government and protection from anti-trust laws will enhance the information-sharing partnerships the department already is engaged in, such as with the North American Electric Reliability Council, Otis said.
+The draft's sections on disclosure of sensitive information shared with the government and protection from anti-trust laws will enhance existing information-sharing partnerships, such as with the North American Electric Reliability Council, Otis said.